Bangkok, Thailand - Things to Do in Bangkok

 Traditional Thai Massage and Spa Experience

-Indulge in authentic Thai massage, an ancient healing art that combines acupressure, stretching, and energy work.
-Bangkok offers everything from simple street-side massage parlors to luxury spa retreats.
-This therapeutic practice not only relaxes tired muscles but provides insight into traditional Thai wellness philosophy.
+Thai massage is the real deal.
+Experience authentic massage, an ancient healing art that combines acupressure, stretching, and energy work.
+Bangkok offers everything from simple street-side massage parlors to luxury spa retreats—this therapeutic practice not only relaxes tired muscles but provides insight into traditional Thai wellness philosophy.

 Booking Tip: Street massages cost 200-400 THB per hour, while luxury spas charge 1,500-4,000 THB.
 Book spa appointments 24-48 hours in advance.
 Look for therapists certified by Thai traditional medicine schools for authentic techniques.